Legislative context for the review

 What were the outputs from the review?

-- Current Australian guidance on the design of air quality monitoring networks, as implemented by Australian jurisdictions was reviewed: Review of Australian Air Quality Monitoring Networks.
+- Current Australian guidance on the design of air quality monitoring networks, as implemented by Australian jurisdictions, was reviewed.

 Review outcomes